Gunnar-Stunnar/GunnarE/docs/README.md

 Here is where I document ideas, code, and thoughts I have on past and present projects!

-Not everything in this journal is complete, some ideas are on going or retired.
+Not everything in this journal is complete, some ideas are ongoing or retired.

-Take and freely use what I publish in here, but I recommend you reference me for my work.
+Take and freely use what I publish here, but I recommend you reference me for my work.
 I have spent countless hour on some of these and hope it brings curiosity, hope, and connection.

 #### Top used Languages